 Once a decision has been determined, you can appeal the determination within 15 days from the issue date.
 To make an appeal, you will request a hearing with the Appeal Tribunal.
-The petition can be filed online or by calling 1-800-227-7325.

 Traditionally, the appeal will be done over the phone, and strict guidelines will need to be followed, which are provided on your determination letter.
 You can utilize an attorney or call witnesses to prove your case.
 Any documentation that will be used to prove your case will need to be submitted 48 hours before the hearing to the appealing party and the Appeals Tribunal.
 Documents submitted must also have a label that includes the appeal number, date of the hearing, and the assigned judge’s name.

 If you find that you do not agree with the decision made on the initial appeal, you can request the Department’s Cabinet Secretary to review the case.
 The appeal will need to be filed within the 15-day window and be accompanied by details around why you do not agree with the decision.
 The Secretary can send the appeal to the Board of Review or make a decision independently, but a hearing will not be required.
 They will instead review the evidence provided and determine if the initial decision was in line with the rules published by the NM UI Handbook.

 It is important that throughout the appeal process, you continue to file for weekly benefits.
 If the decision is made in your favor, then you will receive the unemployment funds owed at the end of the appeal process, but only for the weeks you requested.
 On the other hand, if you were initially receiving benefits and your previous employers was the appealing party, and the decision was made to deny eligibility, you may be asked to return benefits.